Close Menu

 Is Sugar Water A Remedy For Baby's Hiccups

 If your baby starts getting hiccups while feeding, it is not something to panic about and rush for a remedy.
-It is quite common and though many would recommend water and sometimes water with sugar, this is not a good idea for newborn babies.
+It is quite common, and although many would recommend water, sometimes with sugar, this is not a good idea for newborn babies.

 Normally children up to 6 months should not be given water because it makes them feel full and upsets their breast milk intake.
 When they are over 6 months, small amounts of water can be introduced.
 In case of hiccups, you could take some sugar on your finger or dip your finger in sugar syrup and allow your baby to suck it for a few seconds.